A guide for converting a handheld microphone (with PTT) into a USB microphone for use on VATSIM.

 ---|---|---|

-The C-Media CM108 and CM119 chips feature unused GPIO pins that can be used for PTT control.
-This blog post, focusing on HAM radio hardware, inspired me to interface the PTT button directly with the USB sound card, eliminating the need for a gamepad or USB hub.
+The recommended USB sound card (and most other C-Media sound cards based on CM108 and CM119) feature some unused GPIO pins that can be used for PTT control.
+This blog post, focusing on HAM radio hardware, inspired me to try interface the PTT button using the USB sound card, eliminating the need for a gamepad or USB hub.
 I found that it is possible!

-On the CM119 chip, connect one end of the PTT circuit to the REGV pin (pin 37) and the other to the GPIO3 pin (pin 13).
+On the CM119 chip, connect one end of the PTT circuit to the REGV pin (pin 37, which is simply a power supply source) and the other to the GPIO3 pin (pin 13).
 Be careful, as short-circuiting adjacent pins may prevent the USB device from working.
-A useful trick is to use a 30-gauge wire (super thin) and thread it under adjacent pins to hold it in place while soldering.
+A useful trick is to use a 30-gauge wire which is so thin that it can be thread under the adjacent pins which will help holding it in place while soldering.

 With this option you may actually be able to fit all components inside the microphone's metal sleeve, meaning that you can have a single USB cable running directly from the microphone to your computer.

-The PTT can be programmed to emulate a keyboard stroke using the HidPttEmulator.
-This program works only on Windows, but similar software can be made for Mac and Linux as well.
+To emulate a keyboard stroke you can use this little program that I've written: HidPttEmulator.
+This program works only on Windows, but I'm pretty sure similar software can be written for Mac and Linux as well.

 I found a very small board online that features both an amplifier (MAX4466) and an audio compressor (SSM2167), compact enough to fit inside the microphone housing.
 The amplifier boosts the audio signal, while the compressor reduces the dynamic range, making the sound much clearer and crisper.
 The power consumption is so low that it can even be powered by the bias output from the CM108 chip.
 Sounds perfect, right?